solo-io/workshops/istio-day2/1-deploy-istio/06-mtls-rollout.md

 And navigate to [http://localhost:20001](http://localhost:20001) and select the Graph tab.

+On the"Namespace" dropdown, select "istioinaction".
 On the "Display" drop down, select "Security":

 ![](./images/kiali-check-security.png)